RyanSierra06/CS180-Direct-Messaging-Project-Anay-Ryan-Pranav-Tanya-/READMEPart2.md

 Basically, as 2 people are trying to message eachother at the same time, it allows for the concurrent messaging to be displayed for both users, allowing the users to see eachothers messages right as they're coming in.
 This threaded class allows for the same file to be updated concurrently by the server, and continuously check to find the new messages as they're being added, printing them back out to both users.

+## How to Run
+Start by running the ApplicationServerRunner.java in your first terminal.
+Then, in your other terminals, run as many ApplicationClient.java clients as you want.
+Within each of those clients, you can start DMing whoever you want, and editing each of your individual user profiles, friends, and blocked users.